fpresutto/raw_trello_importer/README.md

 Raw Trello Importer

-Raw ruby code to import from Pivotal Tracker to Trello (piv_trello.rb) and from Kanbanery to Trello (trello_import) to be used for reference.
+Raw ruby code to import from Pivotal Tracker to Trello (piv_trello.rb) and from Kanbanery to Trello (trello_import.rb) to be used for reference.
 Further OOP refactoring to be made and transformed into a different project.

 Using the Trello Importer